 While you may feel inclined to leave it alone because you don’t visually see the dirt, it is important to clean black grout regularly to help preserve it.
-Refrain from using harsh cleaners and opt for gentle cleaning products with a neutral pH balance.
+Refrain from harsh cleaners like pine sol and bleach and instead opt for gentle cleaning products with a neutral pH balance.

 Have a black grout pen handy.